StatMiller/academic-kickstart/content/publication/HierSTEM/index.md

 ---
-title: "Accounting for Location Measurement Error in Atomic Resolution Images of Crystalline Materials"
+title: "Accounting for Location Measurement Error in Imaging Data with Application to Atomic Resolution Images of Crystalline Materials"
 authors:
 - Matthew Miller
 - Matthew Cabral